igorkucher/igorkucher/README.md

 - 👋 Hi, I’m @igorkucher
-- 👀 I’m interested in ...
+- 👀 I’m interested in studying computer technology.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on big project.
-- 📫 How to reach me ...
+- 📫 How to get the first job offer?

 <!---
 igorkucher/igorkucher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.